 The higher the revenue per function employee figure the better.
 In the graph below, revenue per finance employee benchmarks have a mid-range of $6.53M to $13.12M, while the Company is $5.75M.
 This suggests that the Company has an overweight finance function that should be investigated.

-Another metric often used is the number of function employees as % of total employees.
-In the graph opposite, the human resources as % of total employees benchmark mid-range is between 1.39% to 2.99%.
-The Company is within this range at 1.84%, which suggests a normal sized HR function.
+Another metric often used is the ratio of function employees to all employees.
+In the graph opposite, the HR to employee benchmark mid-range is between 47 to 108.
+The Company has a HR to employee ratio of 60, which is within this range and suggests a appropriately sized HR function.

-Another metric often used is the number of function employees as % of total employees.
-In the graph below, the human resources as % of total employees benchmark mid-range is between 1.39% to 2.99%.
-The Company is within this range at 1.84%, which suggests a normal sized HR function.
+Another metric often used is the ratio of function employees to all employees.
+In the graph opposite, the HR to employee benchmark mid-range is between 47 to 108.
+The Company has a HR to employee ratio of 60, which is within this range and suggests a appropriately sized HR function.

 The lower the turnover the better, but having none would be a bad thing.
 In the graph opposite, the turnover rate for the Company is 7.61%, which is below the benchmark 25th percentile of 8.43%.
 This low turnover figure suggests that the Company has a stable, happy, and productive workforce.